-The GPT Group commits executive resources on an ongoing basis to engage in consultation regarding tax policy, tax reform and tax law administration with policymakers, the Australian Taxation Office directly, and through the Property Council of Australia ("PCA") on matters that are relevant to GPT's business and GPT's investors.
+The GPT Group regularly engages in consultation regarding tax policy, tax reform and tax law administration with policymakers, the Australian Taxation Office directly, and through the Property Council of Australia ("PCA") on matters that are relevant to GPT's business and GPT's investors.
 The GPT Group's engagement with revenue authorities and policymakers provides commercial and business insight regarding the practical difficulties that arise in applying tax laws and helps The GPT Group to ensure it is properly discharging its tax obligations.